 In this guide, we will walk through how to pull data from the AccuWeather API directly into Google Sheets, using the API Connector add-on for Sheets.

 - Before You Begin

-- Part 1: Get your AccuWeather API KEY
+- Part 1: Get your AccuWeather API Key

-- Part 4: More API Examples
+- Part 4: API Documentation

 Click here to install the API Connector add-on from the Google Marketplace.